LunarSphere/nightshade-release/README.md

 ## HOW TO

+### Prepare Data
+Prepare Data
+1. Navigate to /test_stable_diffusion/prep_loras
+2. Create a folder of clean images of a concept that you want to train a lora on
+3. Create a folder of poisoned images of a concept that you want to train a lora on.
+3a.
+Optional: run python file_conversion.py --src /path/to/png_heic_folder --dest /path/to/jpeg_folder #to covert all image to jpeg
+4. Modify the configuration in the caption_raw.py file
+5. run python caption_raw.py
+6. run python add_trigger_word.py input.csv output.csv "triggerword" #this adds a trigger word for the lora ex: Kevius

 ### Run Nightshade Locally
 1. Navigate to /Data_pipeline
 2. Usage: bash run2_.bash <input_dir> <output_dir> <concept> <target> <eps>